 This post is greater than 6 months old - links may be broken or out of date.
 Proceed with caution!

-May is National Walking Month, a special chance to celebrate the joys of walking and being active.
+This May sees the return of National Walking Month, the chance for us all to enjoy the benefits of walking and being active.

 National Walking Month is organised by Living Streets, the UK charity for everyday walking.
 This year, the charity is urging everyone to #Try20 – walk for 20 minutes every day throughout May to maintain their physical and mental health and wellbeing.